mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 ### Step 2: Create PostgreSQL database in Google cloud

 In order to run the CUBA application, we need a working RDBMS system at our fingertips.
-Although it is possible to run a postgres instance directly on kubernetes via [Stateful Sets](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/) I will not go down this route and instead push all the heavy lifting down to Google and deal with all the operation.
+It is possible to run a postgres instance directly on Kubernetes via [Stateful Sets](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/).

+However I will not go down this route and instead push all the heavy lifting down to Google and let them deal with all the operations of running a production database.
 As other Cloud service providers Google has an offering for that called [Google Cloud SQL](https://cloud.google.com/sql/), which comes in flavors MySQL or PostgreSQL.
 In this case we will use PostgreSQL.

 #### Create SQL DB resources via terraform